Monitor Windvane - FAQ's

 No. The Monitor’s water paddle has a safety tube that is designed to give way should you strike an object or if is subjected to extreme loads.

-Will it affect my boats maneuverability?
+Will the Monitor affect my boats maneuverability?

 No. Because the Monitor’s water paddle is only in the water when in use, it will never compromise your maneuverability.
 When not in use, the paddle swings up out of the water, a feature unique to the Monitor and some servo pendulum windvanes.
 The water paddle can also be removed altogether in seconds without tools.
 Auxiliary rudder windvanes do not have this capability and as a result, their rudders are often removed when in coastal waters.